grafana/grafana/docs/sources/enterprise/access-control-refactor/about-rbac.md

 ### Custom role creation

-You can create and manage custom role by using either of the following methods:
+You can use either of the following methods to create and manage custom roles:

 - [Create, update, or delete custom roles using Grafana provisioning({{< relref "../provision-custom-roles.md" >}}).
 - [Role-based access control API]({{< relref "../../http_api/access_control.md" >}})